statgen/pheweb/README.md

    No matter what you do, please run `pheweb phenolist verify` when you are done to check that it worked correctly.
 At any point, you may run `pheweb phenolist view` or `pheweb phenolist print-as-csv` to view the current file.

+5. (optional) PheWeb has the ability to display "correlated phenotype" information generated previously by [another tool](https://github.com/statgen/pheweb-rg-pipeline).
+To use this feature, set `show_correlations = True` in your configuration file, and place the file `pheno-correlations.txt` in the same folder as `pheno-list.json`.

 ### 5. Load your association files

 1. Run `pheweb process`.